 Heck, yes, it would!

-Especially when you implement the other suggestions to overcoming parent guilt mentioned above in this post.
+Especially when you implement the other suggestions for overcoming parent guilt mentioned in this post.

-Overall, an essential piece of advice we can give you is not to be too hard on yourself.
-Even with the enormous challenges that are starting and running a business having children at the same time can bring.
+Overall, an essential piece of advice we can give you is to be easy on yourself, even with the enormous challenges that starting and running a business and having children simultaneously can bring.
 Parent guilt is a natural, maternal or paternal emotion — There are ways to overcome and manage it, but nothing is more rewarding than involving them.